MarymoorStudios/marymoorstudios.github.io/_devlog/Glossary.md

 the callee's burden for handling the message, and all callee-side resources can be released.
 The retirement rate (retirements per second for a given dispatch rate) is often a good metric of server efficiency.
 In a system with true parallelism, multiple handlers may run simultaenously, in which case the retirement order is only a partial order.

+#### **Root Capability**
+The first capability received when successfully initiating a new connected session.
+The root capability is made available directly as a result of session establishment and doesn't require any additional method to be called.
+This is the ONLY capability that is delivered without a method call.
+All other reachable capabilities MUST be obtained through some sequence of calls to either the root capability or another capability returned directly or indirectly from the root.
+Each party exports their own root capability to the opposite party in a bidrectional session.
+Either party may export the `Nothing` capability if _no actions are authorized_ in that direction.

 #### **Scheduler**
 Something that decides which activity to execute next.
 If there is only a single runnable activity then the choice is